 Other major reasons to serve this airport

 - Hamburg is Germany’s wealthiest city.
-It has the nation’s highest GDP per capita and very strong purchasing power.
+It has Germany’s highest GDP per capita, strong purchasing power and best economic outlook.

 - Hamburg is home to many blue chip companies and world-famous brands.

 - Hamburg is one of the three leading locations in the global aviation industry and home to Europe’s third-largest container port.